 Kellogg maximizes its social impact by teaming up with companies and organizations from a broad range of industries and sectors.
 Companies and groups interested in partnering with Kellogg, seeking project support or recruiting students or alumni to board or career roles, have a number of ways to get involved.
-Explore these opportunities, and visit Kellogg Corporate Partnerships to learn more.
+Explore these opportunities, and visit Kellogg Corporate Engagement to learn more.

 Sponsor or Provide a Project for a Course

 Many Kellogg courses and labs require student teams to apply their management skills to help a business or nonprofit with a specific need.
 Interested in partnering with Kellogg on a student project?
 Please complete this form.